beyzacapraz/ECommerceApp/README.md

 ## Vercel URL
 Because Vercel is primarily for frontend (Next.js) projects.
 So I could not directly deploy Flask on Vercel.
 Instead, I have deployed my Flask backend on a backend-friendly service like: Render!
 It gave me a public URL: https://ecommerceapp-3ntu.onrender.com/,  and I have set the environment variable in Vercel.
-Here is the link:
+You can reach the website from this link:

 👉 [https://e-commerce-app-flax-ten.vercel.app/](https://e-commerce-app-flax-ten.vercel.app/)

 ## For running the application